Gap Analysis: The Original IRR Tool

 Part 1: The Mathematics of Gap Analysis

-The Simple Gap Formula
+The Simple Gap Formula and Its Assumptions

-The fundamental equation of gap analysis is:
+The fundamental equation of gap analysis is deceptively simple:

 Δ NII = GAP × Δ r